daniel-guggenheim/automatic-tumor-detection/README.md

 ## Code overview
 `src/models/` contains the SVM and keyword model definition.

-`src/preprocessing` contains the code to preprocess the different datasets.
+`src/preprocessing` contains the code to preprocess the different datasets. `standard_preprocessing.py` contains the functions to apply the preprocessing to usual pdfs.
+The secondary dataset (dataset2), coming from a different source has to be treated a bit differently and the code for its preprocessing can be found in the file `preprocessing_dataset2.py`. `text_preprocessing.py` contains fonctions specifically to clean and normalize text which are used during the standard preprocessing step.

+Note that scikit-learn pipelines are used to chain preprocessing and training steps together.

 `src/utils` contains some utility functions.

 The jupyter notebook `train_svm_classifier.ipynb` can be used to train the SVM classifier.